Application for the 2018-19 program closed on August 3rd, 11:59pm CST.

 mentorship program.
 Unlike in years past, attendance to the National Convention is NOT required.
 Talented up-and-comers will benefit from being paired with a member in the industry with similar experience and/or a similar professional path.
 Mentors will have the opportunity to flex their leadership muscles and help shape the future of an aspiring woman in college athletics.
 The program is designed to identify short- and long-term goals, and enable mentees to formulate an effective plan for accomplishing their goals.

-Mentor/mentee matches will be conducted by the Women Leaders in College Sports Mentoring sub-committee including Angie Morenz
+Mentor/mentee matches will be conducted by the Women Leaders in College Sports Mentorship sub-committee including Angie Morenz, Ellen Ramsey, and Resa Lovelace

 Desired Program Outcomes